 The 2021 annual report of the Chief Public Health Officer (CPHO) identifies priority actions for public health renewal.
 These include modernizing public health competencies to match current requirements for public health practice.
 Key areas identified for strengthening of public health core competencies include working in complex government systems, collaboration for intersectoral action, healthy public policymaking, social and racial equity, ecological determinants linked to climate change, community engagement, and Indigenous health.
-This symposium will highlight selected public health training initiatives that are addressing some of the core public health competency areas in need of strengthening, and approaches that can support the development, monitoring, and refreshing of core public health competencies within the training environment.
+This symposium will highlight selected public health training initiatives that are addressing some of the core public health competency areas in need of strengthening.

-- Identify the gaps in the current PHAC Public Health Core Competencies. - Describe the core competencies required to guide public health training in the areas of Indigenous health and well-being, social and racial equity, and ecosocial health, and approaches to support the inclusion of these competencies within public health training curricula. - Consider approaches to support the development, monitoring, and refreshing of core public health competencies within the training environment.
+- Identify the gaps in the current PHAC Public Health Core Competencies. - Describe the core competencies required to guide public health training in the areas of anti-racism practice; Indigenous health and wellness; and planetary health.